romeowwfogi/STUDENT-SUCCESS-OFFICE---SSO-V2/database.md

 --

 INSERT INTO `services_requests` (`request_id`, `service_id`, `user_id`, `status_id`, `admin_remarks`, `can_update`, `requested_at`) VALUES
 (1, 1, 23, 1, 'Just a quick note to let you know your request is currently under admin review.
-We’ll get back to you as soon as it’s approved — thanks for your patience!', 1, '2025-11-08 14:51:17'), (2, 1, 22, 4, 'Your request was rejected.', 1, '2025-11-09 01:01:28'),
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-08 14:51:17'), (2, 1, 22, 4, 'Your request was rejected.', 1, '2025-11-09 01:01:28'),
 (3, 1, 24, 1, 'Just a quick note to let you know your request is currently under admin review.
 We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-09 22:38:27'), (4, 2, 24, 1, 'Just a quick note to let you know your request is currently under admin review.
-We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-10 07:14:16');
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-10 07:14:16'), (5, 1, 26, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 10:40:21'), (6, 1, 27, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 11:21:24'), (7, 1, 28, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 11:22:38'), (8, 2, 27, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 11:22:44'), (9, 2, 28, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 11:23:17'), (10, 2, 41, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-11 16:29:04'), (11, 1, 26, 3, 'kunin mo na ito', 0, '2025-11-12 08:08:55'), (12, 1, 26, 3, 'Your request is complete.', 0, '2025-11-12 09:17:01'), (13, 1, 26, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-13 15:03:49'), (14, 1, 47, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-13 15:27:02'), (15, 2, 47, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-13 15:32:51'), (16, 2, 47, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-13 15:35:16'), (17, 4, 47, 1, 'Just a quick note to let you know your request is currently under admin review.
+We’ll get back to you as soon as it’s approved — thanks for your patience!', 0, '2025-11-13 15:36:29');

 -- --------------------------------------------------------